na-na-hi/renget/archive/99iee.md

 865: Mortals and The Celestium meet on the central lake of Aurorai to seal a covenant between mortals and The Celestium, promising a safety measure if any of them goes rogue.
 866: The newly-settled mortals fan out for places to settle.
 902: Mortals start domesticating land for living.
 1000: End of the Celes years, new era designated as Holomini.
-Lake where the first mortals and The Celestium met is named Covenant Lake.
+Lake where the first mortals and The Celestium met is named Lake of the Covenant.
 ***
 1H: Polaria is established.
 a H Blancopolis is established.